shenyan1206/ssm/README.md

 2. SSMService.js:	first round of parsing. read header and command code, then pass to respetive command handler to process.

-3. host_commands folder:	it contains all command handler.
+3. HostCommands folder:	it contains all command handler.

 4. AO.js:	one example of command handler. when processing, it does 3 things: parsing, processing, format output & return.